-The IoT was initially presented as a hyper-secure network suitable for the storage and transmission of confidential data sets.
-While it is true that the IoT is more secure than the average Internet or LAN connection, it is not exactly the foolproof shell that some users expect.
+The Challenges For IOT was initially presented as a hyper-secure network suitable for the storage.
+And transmission of confidential data sets.
+While it is true that the IoT is more secure than the average Internet or LAN connection.
+It is not exactly the foolproof shell that some users expect.

 The most important – and arguably intractable – challenge is the security or, more specifically, cybersecurity when it comes to information technology.
 It’s not just the data connection that is vulnerable, but everything that is connected to the actual hardware.